luxfi/tfhe/OPTIMIZATION.md

 ### 1. NTT Optimization

-The Number Theoretic Transform is the core operation in TFHE, used extensively in polynomial multiplication during bootstrapping.
+The Number Theoretic Transform is the core operation in FHE, used extensively in polynomial multiplication during bootstrapping.

 **Cooley-Tukey NTT Algorithm**:
 - O(N log N) complexity